 `(("type" 'new-peers) ("new-peers" <tracker-response-peers>)).

-The (torrent protocol) module is responsible for handling protocol
+(torrent protocol) module is responsible for handling protocol

 messages and connecting to peers.

-Data Type: peer
+- Data Type: peer

 This data type represents a peer in the bittorrent protocol.
 A peer is another client running the bittorrent protocol that either has the file we are interested in or is interested in the file.
 This record type has the following fields:

 A 20-bytes bytevector holding the peer-id of the remote peer.